iTalantaAcademy-kakuma-1/Group-1-Rebuild/planning/backlog.md

 - i as the owner i need to see the tittle in the website,because i need the visitors to know our company. what the website about.

-- i As the owner i want my clint to learn more about the website, in order to get insights.
+- i As the owner i want my client to learn more about the website, in order to get insights.

 - as a owner i need to see sign in tab form,in order to have the visitors information.

 - as the owner i need to have navigation panel at the top of the page, in order to go to all to pages from one place to other.